 Organizational leadership is a function, not just a person.
 It involves a mentality, structure, focus, and commitment to create the environment in which learning is optimized.
-Six primary functions of Organizational Leadership are listed below.
+Six primary elements of Organizational Leadership are listed below.

-Create a culture of high expectations.
+Create a culture of high academic expectations and positive relationships.
 That culture must communicate and encompass: